 VapeTime

-VapeTime challenges users to stretch out the time between nicotine consumption.
-The app also utilizes native widgets for convenient nicotine tracking and distraction seeking.
+VapeTime challenges users to stretch out the time between nicotine consumption, and utilizes native widgets for convenient nicotine tracking and distraction seeking.
 It includes a collection of minigames on the Distractions screen that can occupy the user's thumbs while experiencing a craving to smoke a cigarette or puff on their vape.
 A Connect screen gives users the ability to securely link up with a friend and provide accountability and encouragement for their quitting journey.

 Design System